kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/executive-functioning-skills.md

     - Practice active listening and engage in mindful conversations with friends.
 Pay attention to details and actively participate in discussions to improve flexibility in social interactions.
     - When conflicting events arise, take a moment to consider the options and be open to adjusting plans.
 Communicate with the group to discuss alternative meeting times or find solutions that accommodate everyone's schedules.
  - Afternoon:
     - Find a quiet and distraction-free study environment to help improve focus and attention.
-Use noise-cancelling headphones or study in a secluded area of the library to minimize external distractions.
+Use noise-cancelling headphones or study in a secluded setting to minimize external distractions.
     - Implement techniques like the Pomodoro Technique, where you work for a set period (e.g., 25 minutes) and then take a short break (e.g., 5 minutes) to rest and reset your attention.
 This method can help train your mind to shift focus between tasks more effectively.
 - Evening:
-  - Break down the feedback received from the professor into smaller, manageable tasks.
+  - Break down the feedback received from the instructor into smaller, manageable tasks.
 Prioritize the revisions based on the importance and urgency of each point.
 Create a to-do list or use a task management tool to stay organized and focused.
-  - Practice reading and comprehending complex information by actively highlighting or underlining key areas.
-Take brief breaks during reading to reflect on the main points and ensure understanding.

 </details>